agentmodels/agentmodels.org/chapters/5c-myopic.md

 var averageUtility = listMean(map(numericBanditUtility, map(first,trajectory)));
 print('Arm2 is best arm and has expected utility 1.\n' +
-      'So ideal performance gives average score of: 1 \n' + 'The average score over 40 trials for greedy agent: '
+      'So ideal performance gives average score of: 1 \n' + 'The average score over 40 trials for rewardMyopic agent: '
       + averageUtility);
 ~~~~